polterguy/phosphorusfive/core/p5.ajax/README.md

 To test this project, make sure you set it as your startup project in Visual Studio, Xamarin or MonoDevelop, and start your debugger.

-## Epilogue
+## Conclusion

 The above traits of p5.ajax, meaning that it keeps its state, is a perfect match for [p5.web](/plugins/p5.web/).
-This allows you to simply "declare" your widget hierarchy, for then to in your own server side events, modify any widget's state, including adding controls (widgets) to your page.
+This allows you to simply _"declare"_ your widget hierarchy, for then to in your own server side events, modify any widget's state, including adding controls (widgets) to your page.
 Which results in a ridiculously simple to understand development model, without compromising power in any ways.

 In addition, by only having 3 different controls, allows you to easily create your own custom extensions, exactly as you see fit.
-Instead of being forced to use a "DataGrid" or "TreeControl" as I for some reasons feel for implementing it.
+Instead of being forced to use an _"Ajax DataGrid"_ or an _"Ajax TreeView"_ as I for some reasons feel for implementing it.

-Building up complex and rich hierarchies of controls, rendered with the element you wish, having the attributes and events you see fit, is simply a breeze.
-And none of the code necessary for wiring up things becomes a burdon to the developer.
+Building up complex and rich hierarchies of controls, rendered with the elements you wish, having the attributes and/or events you see fit, is as easy as a walk in the park.
+And none of the code necessary for wiring up things becomes a burdon to you, since all Ajax functionality, and resource inclusions, simply _"happens automatically"_.

-A testimonial towards this trait, is the fact of that even though p5.ajax depends upon ASP.NET, and is entirely built on top of the "ASP.NET Page Life cycle", you never even once have to worry about this, and simply add/remove/change whatever you wish, in which ever server-side event you feel for doing such.
+A testimonial towards this trait, is the fact of that even though p5.ajax depends upon ASP.NET, and is entirely built on top of the _"ASP.NET Page Life cycle"_, you never even once have to worry about this, and simply add/remove/change whatever you wish, in which ever server-side event you feel for doing such a thing.

 When combining this with [p5.lambda](/plugins/p5.lambda/) and [p5.web](/plugins/p5.web/), development of really rich UI and UX apps becomes so easy, that you would highly likely be very pleasently surprised as you dive into it.